-life, things being nurtured, taught.
-There is the opportunity for exploration and the sense of domesticity inside the object that, in some ways, makes it become a home."

-He says that he likes to think of "Antoine's Organ" as a positive work made by an anxious man; the idea of our collective anxiety lives somewhere in the work.
-Maybe work like this is intended to be a treatment centre of sorts."
+tife, things being nurrured, taught.
+There is the opportu-tive for exploration and the sense of domesticity inside.
+The says that he likes to think of "Antoine's Organ" is a positive work made by an anxious man; the idea of our collective work made by an anxious man; the idea of our collective work made by an anxious man; the idea of our collective work made by an anxious man; the work Maybe work like this is intended to be at treatment centre of sorts."
 The use of Shea butter is no accident.
-"It is an incredibly healing material," he says.
-"People use it who have been scarred, so it speaks to those who have a certain sensitivity and need for healing."

-Shea butter comes from West Africa and is often sold in mainly African districts in the US, says Johnson, who "was always taken with the idea of imagining an African-ness; almost applying an African-ness; almost applying an African-ness; almost applying an African-ness; almost use the butter in his work, parly as an overture to the art-historical tradition of associating artists with specific materials and partly as a way of inserting himself into that lineage.
-"I've always been interested in the ownership of material and the fact that artists are, at times in their careers, able to earn the recognition of a gesture and a material," he says.
-"Thin for I've more and a material," he says.
-"Thin his off the doodle; think of Beuys and you're thinking about times is playing with hair and chicken bones.
-As a young artist I was thinking about materials I had around me that were consorted from top left: Rathid Johnson behavioraphica in his makes or a May, stilling in pront of "Unitided Accions Androne Trainis of many colourst services twoken in progress populate the makes space; a felium friend situ also shipping contact."
-Unitided Bacch Gollage" hange on the wall; Johnson mes works as materials; geometric shape; in the studios the studios.
+"It is an increddly healing material," he says.
+"People use it who have been scarred, so it speaks to those whave a cer-cian sensitivity and need for healing."
+Bob butter comes from West Africa and is often odd in mainly African districts in the US, says Johnson, who "was always taken with the idea of imagining an African-ness; almost applying an African-ness to one's obdy".
+He frequently uses the butter in his work, partly as an overture to the art-historical tradition of associ-ganing artists with specific materials and partly as a way of inserting himself into that lineage.
+"I've always been furerested in the ownership of material and the fact that artistare, at times in their carcers, able to earn the rec-ognition of a gesture and a material," he says.
+"Think of the doudle: think of Heuys and you're thinking about fur and fait Pollock and the drip: [David] Hammons at times is playing with hair and chicken bones.
+As a young artist was thinking about materials I had around me that were have.
+We all play a role in that conversation" significant, thinking it could be a good way to help people understand my project.
+I was thinking about how to take ownership of these materials as well as ways to identify how I was working and what my intention was."
+Johnson - who The New York Times critic Roberta Smith described as sometimes walking "a fine, angry line between art-making and something like vandalism, creating and destroging" - is not an artist bound by media, style or form.
+He began working with photography and owner braces almost every form of art. 'from sculpture to sound, installations to ceramics; painting and drawing owner, which has been dominated by white men from the well-form of the Nave York of the sound by the sound in the sound of the sound in the sound of the sound in the sound is the sound in the sound in the sound in the sound in t to it would be disingenaous."
+Johnson is not one to shy away from ambitious proj-cets.
+His next is his first feature film.
+He is directing an adaptation by the Pulitzer Prize-winning playwright and screenwriter Suzan-Lori Parks of Kichard Wright's novel Natite Son.
+The story is about a 20-year-old

+Clockwise from top left: Rashid Johns conserve trans top left: Rathel Johns Johnsensplat et in tanks on y Away stitu in prost of "Unitided Awayas of Away Junit of mary colourity strikes toolen in progress populate the multi-spaces a filme friend its adaptioping entacts."
+Unitided Bach Gallage" hange on the reall; Johnson unes varies marterials geometric shapes; in the studies